 Fresh Strawberries:

-• Put 1 pound of diced fresh strawberries into a pot and add ½ cup of sugar.
-Turn on the fire small, keep stirring and mashing it until the sauce thickens like syrup (around 8-10 minutes).
+- Put 1 pound of diced fresh strawberries into a pot and add ½ cup of sugar.
+Turn the heat to low, keep stirring and mashing it until the sauce thickens to a syrupy consistency (around 8-10 minutes).

-• Put the rest of the diced strawberries (around 12 oz) into a bowl and add 2 tablespoons of sugar and mix it well.
-This is used for extra texture in the drink.
+- Put the rest of the diced strawberries (around 12 oz) into a bowl and add 2 tablespoons of sugar, and mix well.
+It adds extra texture to the drink.

 Assemble the drink:

-• Lastly, add a scoop of vanilla ice cream on the top. ( This is optional.)
+- Lastly, add a scoop of vanilla ice cream on top. ( This is optional.)

 Serve:

-• Serve it right the way after the drink assembles.
-The best is to consume the drink immediately once it is served.
+- Serve it right away after the drink is assembled.
+The best is to drink it immediately after it is served.

 Sweetness:

-• You can always adjust the amount of sugar based on your preference and the sweetness of the strawberries.
+- You can always adjust the amount of sugar to suit your preference and the strawberries' sweetness.
 Also, you can use honey or a sugar substitute instead of regular sugar.

 Storage:

-• Store the strawberry syrup separately in the refrigerator for 2-3 days or put it in a jar and freeze them for up to a few months.
-When you are ready to use it, you can mix it with milk and serve it.
+- Store the strawberry syrup separately in the refrigerator for 2-3 days, or put it in a jar and freeze it for up to a few months.
+When you are ready to use it, mix it with milk and serve.

-• Do not leave Korean strawberry milk at room temperature for extended periods because this can encourage bacterial growth and spoilage.
+- Do not leave Korean strawberry milk at room temperature for extended periods, as this can promote bacterial growth and spoilage.
 Always refrigerate it when not in use and consume it as soon as possible.

 Wow!
 That's amazing!